 I felt terrible for her and I was able to related 100%.

-I also began drinking wine a lot, even when I was home alone.
-I would drink a couple glasses and then call my girlfriends and cry.
-It was awful, and I would tell anyone who is newly separated to be aware of how much you drink.
+I would tell anyone who is newly separated to be aware of how much you drink.
 Newly separated people are susceptible to addictions (including alcohol) because they are trying to numb pain, anxiety and fear.
-Anyhow, it took a few months, but the drinking stopped, too.
+Anyhow, it took a few months, but the drinking diminished significantly.

-As time went on, coping with divorce got easier.
+As time went on, things got easier.
 I started getting used to the kids not being at my house on certain nights.
-Actually, I don’t think you ever really “get used to it,” but I started to be able to cope.
-Here are 6 pieces of advice for dealing with your kids sleeping at your ex’s house:
+Actually, I don’t think you ever really “get used to it,” but I started coping in much more productive ways.

 1. Don’t think too much and stop the guilt